One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing: Conclusion

 \section{Conclusion}

 In this work, we present a novel framework for neural talking-head video synthesis and compression.
 We show that by using our unsupervised 3D keypoints, we are able to decompose the representation into person-specific canonical keypoints and motion-related transformations.
-In addition to helping us synthesize more realistic results, this decomposition has several other benefits.
-By modifying the keypoint transformation only, we are able to generate free-view videos.
+This decomposition has several benefits: By modifying the keypoint transformation only, we are able to generate free-view videos.
 By transmitting just the keypoint transformations, we can achieve much better compression ratios than existing methods.
 These features provide users a great tool for streaming live videos.
 By dramatically reducing the bandwidth and ensuring a more immersive experience, we believe this is an important step towards the future of video conferencing.

-{\bf Acknowledgements.} We thank Jan Kautz for his valuable comments throughout the development of the work.
+\ifdefined\arxiv {\bf Acknowledgements.} We thank Jan Kautz for his valuable comments throughout the development of the work.
 We thank {Timo Aila}, {Koki Nagano}, {Sameh Khamis}, {Jaewoo Seo}, and {Xihui Liu} for providing very useful feedback to shape our draft.
 We thank {Henry Lin}, {Rochelle Pereira}, {Santanu Dutta}, {Simon Yuan}, {Brad Nemire}, {Margaret Albrecht}, {Siddharth Sharma}, and {Eric Ladenburg} for their~helpful~suggestions~in~presenting~our~visualization results.